Metronoid/chronicler/content/systems/conditions/negative/drugged.md

 # Drugged
 **Sources**: Addiction

-**Description**: The character’s mind is addled by mindaltering substances, such as alcohol or drugs.
+**Description**: The character’s mind is addled by mind altering substances, such as alcohol or drugs.

 **Effect**: A generic narcotic can be represented with one set of modifiers; the character suffers a -2 modifier to Speed